saulpierotti/markdown_notebook/BDP.md

 		* When you see claims of 100x speedup due to GPU, be suspicious!
 		* A GPU has a penalty compared to a CPU since it needs to move data across the PCI bus from the CPU to the GPU: this must be considered when making comparisons
 	* A modern silicon chip contains integrated components: in the same chip I can have CPU, GPU, chaches, and other devices

-* The distributed infrastructures we saw until now were localised in the same WAN
+# HTC
 * High throughput computing (HTC) I want to maximise the number of jobs executed, not speed up the single job
-* High performance computing (HPC): I want to speed up the execution time of the single jobs
-* FLOP: number of floating poin operations per second

-# HTC
 * HTC infrastructures are PC clusters, server clusters, distributed systems and grids
 * A Grid is an hardware and software infrastructure that provides inexpensive access to high-end computational capabilities
 	* It is NOT subject to centralised control